Presentation: Fetus that is small for gestational age

 - To find out which genes are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.

-- Refer to local guidance regarding fetal medicine referral as further review in a fetal medicine unit is usually warranted.
+- Refer to local guidance regarding fetal medicine referral, as further review in a fetal medicine unit is usually warranted.

 - The fetal medicine review will determine whether genomic testing is appropriate, and referral to clinical genetics will be considered.
-Referral to clinical genetics is not routinely indicated unless fetal exome sequencing is planned (see below).

-- Depending on the clinical scenario, a range of different genomic tests may be considered:
+- Depending on the clinical scenario, a range of different genomic tests may be considered.

 - R22 Fetus with a likely chromosomal abnormality.
 This will process both: